Comparison

 The Verdict

 Buy the Keychron Q1 Ultra if you want one keyboard that handles typing, coding, gaming, and multi-device switching with equal competence.
-The wireless freedom and premium build make it the better daily driver for most people.
+The wireless freedom and premium aluminum build make it the better daily driver for most people, and the Hall Effect variant covers the casual-to-moderate gaming use case well enough that most buyers will not feel the gap to the Wooting.

-Buy the Wooting 80HE if competitive gaming is your priority and you'll accept a wired-only, plastic-bodied keyboard to get the fastest possible input response.
-At $199, it's actually $20 cheaper than the Keychron — and for its specific purpose, nothing else comes close.
+Buy the Wooting 80HE if competitive gaming is your priority and you will accept a wired-only, plastic-bodied keyboard to get the fastest possible input response.
+At $199, it is actually $20 cheaper than the Keychron — and for its specific purpose, nothing else comes close.

-See where both land on Gavler's Best Mechanical Keyboards list, ranked by the community that types and games on them daily.
+See where all three land on Gavler's Best Mechanical Keyboards list, ranked by the community that types and games on them daily.

 See all 10 products ranked by the community